- Casino Guide

 RTP and house edge go hand in hand.
 Let’s carry on with our example of 10 players each spending €10, and each only spinning the reels once.

 The €2 that the casino makes is the house edge.
 But like Return to Player, it’s only valid over an extended period of time.
+It may be reflected in short gaming sessions, though.

 So, the house edge is the percentage of all wagers that the casino takes.